fourstix/MCard1802Terminal/README.md

    9 (TX)        /EF3 (RX)   P1 - 26
    8 (RX)          Q  (TX)   P1 - 12
    GND             GND       P1 -  1 (and/or P1 - 30)
-   +5V		   VDD	     P1 - 14 (Opitonal, you can power Membership card with it's on 5v supply)
+   +5V		   VDD	     P1 - 14 (Optional, you can power Membership card with its own 5v supply)

- (Note: if you power the Membership Card through the Arduino +5V pin, supply external power to the Arduino power Jac since the USB power alone is not quite enough to reliably power both the Arduino and Membership Card together.)
+ (Note: if you power the Membership Card through the Arduino +5V pin, supply external power to the Arduino power jack since USB power alone is not quite enough to reliably power both the Arduino and Membership Card together.)

  Start the Monitor program on the 1802 Membership Card,